 YMCA Y’s Girls Mentoring Programme

-The College is working with YMCA England and Wales and YMCA Scotland to generate insight into the impact, sustainability and evaluation of mentoring through a focus on their Y’s Girls Mentoring Programme.
+The College supported YMCA England and Wales and YMCA Scotland to generate insight into the impact, sustainability and evaluation of mentoring through a focus on their Y’s Girls Mentoring Programme.
 The programme aimed to establish 250 mentoring relationships across 10 YMCAs across the UK from February 2021 until July 2022 to support young women in overcoming challenges in their lives to achieve their full potential.

 About Y's Girls

 The Y’s Girls programme is an early mentoring initiative that matches trained volunteer mentors from a range of different backgrounds with female-identifying young people aged 9-14 years old to support them to overcome challenges and achieve their fullest potential in life.

 Mentoring takes place over 12 months and offers an informal environment where the girls can discuss anything that might be worrying them whilst trying out new activities alongside their mentor.